Visit our Sister Sites:

 Sow the seeds as the package directs.
 No fancy tools needed!
 The eraser end of a pencil is very useful for making small holes for planting.

-Label the different plants using wood markers.
+Label the different plants using plastic or wooden markers.

 Seedlings need moisture.
 You can provide this by covering the containers and placing them in a warm environment under fluorescent light.
 The optimal temperature for starting seed depends on what you are growing.
 Follow package recommendation.